 Grants of equity-based compensation are generally made to our named executive officers each year shortly after the filing of Farmer Mac's Annual Report on Form 10-K with the SEC.
-Awards to executive officers may also be made in special circumstances such as the start of employment, exceptional performance, promotion, or assumption of additional duties.
+Awards to executive officers may also be made in special circumstances such as the start of employment, exceptional performance, promotion, assumption of additional duties, or to incentivize continued employment through a certain date.
 The equity grants to executive officers are generally allocated as follows: